 Trustworthiness is a Characteristic of Faithfulness

 Jesus is trustworthy.
 He did exactly what He said He would do before, during, and after His life and death.
-If you struggle trusting God, it will be difficult to be faithful to Him and understand His faithfulness to you.
-Pray specifically for God to strengthen your trust in Him.
+If you struggle to trust God, it will be difficult to be faithful to Him and understand His faithfulness to you.

 Steadfast Love is a Characteristic of Faithfulness